 Local’s itinerary: Start your journey at the Coxwell Avenue Subway in Greektown.
 Here you can find a Toronto Bike-Share stand where you can rent a bicycle for the day.
 Head out along Danforth Avenue to appreciate the character of the neighbourhood.
 Turn south along Broadview Avenue and take your first stop at Riverdale East Park to get a caffeine hit at the local favourite – Rooster Coffee.
 Continue on to Queen Street where you will turn west and head to the Distillery District.
 Here you’ll find art studios that display beautiful works done by local artists.
 Grab a sandwich from Bricks Bakery for a budget friendly lunch before heading back to Queen Street.
 Cycle across town and stop once you reach the Queen West area for some funky window shopping.
 You last stop is Trinity Bellwoods Park.
 If you’re thirsty, grab a craft beer from Trinity Bellwoods Brewery ($4-8/bottle).
 While I can’t officially condone drinking them in the park, you’ll see many locals doing so.

-This route doesn’t follow streets with designated bike paths, but click to view the dozens of bike routes around Toronto.
+This route doesn’t follow streets with designated bike paths, however you can click to view the dozens of bike routes around Toronto.

 The Bike Share program does not provide helmets, so bring your own.
 This route stays mostly on bike lanes, however be careful on Queen Street due to the traffic.
 Biking is not the same as biking in certain European countries, however in general, cars respect bikes.